 A Cross Between “Get Out,” “Invasion of the Body Snatchers,” and “White Christmas.”

-If I didn’t know better I would think Hallmark was spoofing it’s own Christmas Movies and mocking their fans.
-Which include me, by the way.
+If I didn’t know better I would think Hallmark was spoofing its own Christmas Movies and mocking their fans.
+This includes me, by the way.
 I’m not a hater.
 As I write this I am wearing my “Do not disturb.
 I am watching Hallmark Christmas Movies” socks.
 Oh.
 I forgot to mention my favorite part.
-Innocent virgin Marine Captain gets a knock of the head, and has blood streaming down her face.
+Innocent virgin Marine Captain gets a knock of the head and has blood streaming down her face.
 She is lured to the isolated house of the judge by a dog.
 Tom Cruise takes her inside, and, while she is still streaming blood (wipe your face, girl!) applies antiseptic cream to her bloody wound without even washing her cut with soap and water or washing his hands.
 Blech!
 Come to think about it, maybe that’s when she got chipped.

 March 26, 2019